 1) Patients who have had chemotherapy or immunotherapy within 4 weeks or

-radiation therapy within 2 weeks prior to entering the study or those
+radiation therapy within 2 weeks prior to start of study treatment or

-who have not recovered from adverse events due to agents administered
+those who have not recovered from adverse events due to agents

 2) Patients who are receiving any other investigational agents concurently.
 Palliative radiation therapy will be allowed as long as the patient meets all other eligibility criteria.

-3) Have had recent major surgery within a minimum 4 weeks prior to starting study treatment, with the exception of surgical placement for vascular access.
+3) Have had recent major surgery within a minimum 4 weeks prior to starting study treatment.
+Minor surgeries such as, surgical placement for vascular access are not exclusionary.

 4) History of allergic reactions attributed to compounds of similar chemical or biologic composition to selumetinib